SamuelEarl/fanny-pack-ui-old/src/routes/get-started.svelte.md

 Create the following files inside a `/src/assets/styles` directory:

 * `main.css`
+* `fpcl-constants.css`
 * `theme.css`
 * `fpcl-theme.css`
 * `fpcl-theme-overrides.css`
 * `fpcl-utils.css`

-Copy all the code from this package's `fpcl-theme.css` file into the `/src/assets/styles/fpcl-theme.css` file.
-Do the same thing with this package's `fpcl-utils.css` file and the `/src/assets/styles/fpcl-utils.css` file.
+Copy all the code from this package's `fpcl-constants.css` file into the `/src/assets/styles/fpcl-constants.css` file.
+Do the same thing with this packages's `fpcl-theme.css` file and the `/src/assets/styles/fpcl-theme.css` file as well as this package's `fpcl-utils.css` file and the `/src/assets/styles/fpcl-utils.css` file.

 **TODOS:**